kuretaru/topo-ml-spin-phases/README.md

 ## 🚀 How to Run
 1. Install dependencies: `pip install numpy matplotlib gudhi scikit-learn numba`
-2. Run the simulation: `python simulation.py`
+2. Run the simulation and train the model via ipynb (src/main_analysis.ipynb).
-3. Train the model: `python train_model.py`